-- 1. Except where a cutting authority area is the area authorized for harvest under a timber sale licence entered into under Section 20 of the Act and subject to subsection 2 of this section, the kinds of costs that may be used in the calculation of a tenure obligation adjustment in the appraisal or reappraisal of a cutting authority area are: - a. the forest planning and administration costs, - b. the road development costs, - c. the road management costs, - d. the road use charges, - e. the basic silviculture costs, and - f. the low volume cost. - 2.
-All estimated and or incurred project costs, as applicable, for: development, harvesting, transportation or other tenure obligations costs funded by the Forest Enhancement Society of BC are excluded (or "backed out") from the appraisal or reappraisal of a cutting authority area. - 3.
-A cost may only be used in the appraisal or reappraisal of a cutting authority areaif: - a. except for the low volume cost, the holder of the cutting authority authorizing harvesting on the cutting authority area incurred the cost or will incur that kind of cost: - i. when exercising an authority or carrying out an obligation under the cutting authority, or - ii. subject to Section 5.3, when carrying out an activity on a road when acting under the authority of the Crown, a road permit holder, a road use permit holder, or a private road owner, or - b. in the case of a low volume cost, where that cost may be calculated under Section 5.2.1 of this manual. - 4.
+- 1. Except where a cutting authority area is the area authorized for harvest under a timber sale licence entered into under Section 20 of the Act and subject to subsection 2 of this section, the kinds of costs that may be used in the calculation of a tenure obligation adjustment in the appraisal or reappraisal of a cutting authority area are the: - a. forest planning and administration costs, - b. road development costs, - c. road management costs, - d. road use charges, - e. basic silviculture costs, and - f. low volume cost. - 2.
+A cost may only be used in the appraisal or reappraisal of a cutting authority areaif: - a. except for the low volume cost, the holder of the cutting authority authorizing harvesting on the cutting authority area incurred the cost or will incur that kind of cost: - i. when exercising an authority or carrying out an obligation under the cutting authority, or - ii. subject to Section 5.3, when carrying out an activity on a road when acting under the authority of the Crown, a road permit holder, a road use permit holder, or a private road owner, or - b. in the case of a low volume cost, where that cost may be calculated under Section 5.2.1 of this manual. - 3.
 The tenure obligation adjustment is calculated under Section 5.10.